Top SQL Interview Questions

 - Data Manipulation Language: DML is used to manipulate the already existing data in the database.
 That is, it helps users retrieve and manipulate the data.
-It is used to perform operations like inserting data into the database through the insert Updating the data in the database with the update command, and deleting the data in the database through the delete command.
+It is used to perform operations like inserting data into the database through the insert command, updating the data with the update command, and deleting the data from the database through the delete command.

 - Transaction Control Language: It is used to control the changes made by DML commands.
-It also authorize the statements to assemble in conjunction into logical transactions.
-The commands that are used in TCL are Commit, Rollback, Savepoint, Begin and Transaction.
+It also authorizes the statements to assemble in conjunction into logical transactions.
+The commands that are used in TCL are Commit, Rollback, Savepoint, Begin, and Transaction.

 4. What is a default constraint?

-Constraints are used to specify some sort of rules for processing data and limit the type of data that can go into the table.
+Constraints are used to specify some sort of rules for processing data and limiting the type of data that can go into a table.
 Now, let’s understand the default constraint.

 Default constraint: It is used to define a default value for a column so that the default value will be added to all the new records if no other value is specified.
-For example, if we assign a default constraint for the below E_salary column and set the default value as 85000, then all the entries of this column will have a default value of 85000 unless no other value has been assigned during the insertion.
+For example, if we assign a default constraint for the E_salary column in the below table and set the default value as 85000, then all the entries of this column will have a default value of 85000 unless no other value has been assigned during the insertion.

 Now, let’s see how to set a default constraint.
 We will start off by creating a new table and adding a default constraint to one of its columns.